OUR MISSION & VISION

 The Leadership

-Kirk Weaver - President
+Kirk Weaver, President

-David Grinnell- Vice President
+David Grinnell, Vice President

-Timothy Zinn - Treasurer
+Timothy Zinn, Treasurer

-Jesse Belfast - Secretary
+Jesse Belfast, Secretary

 Margee Bilyak

-Rev Beth L. Nelson
+Rev Beth Nelson

 Nancy Richards